Cork City F.C.: Technical staff

-As of early 2023, technical staff members supporting the first team included:
+As of 2025, technical staff members supporting the first team included:

 Managers

 Kit and colours

 The club's colours largely reflected the traditional colours of association football in Cork, with green and white featuring heavily.
-Since the club's inception in 1984, the kits also featured a red trim – influenced in part by the traditional Gaelic Athletic Association colours of County Cork.
+Since the club's inception in 1984, the kits also featured a red trim – influenced in part by the traditional Gaelic Athletic Association (GAA) colours of County Cork.
 Over the years, these base colours were worn in different combinations: originally green and white hoops in 1984, then white shirts with green and red trim in 1989.

 In 1997, the club broke with tradition to use a red and white kit – similar to the Cork County GAA kits.
 Subsequently, the club reverted to the green and white theme in 2002, initially with white sidings rather than stripes, but eventually returning to green white and red stripes.

 In 2004, when playing Intertoto cup opponents NEC Nijmegen, the referee deemed that both of Cork City's kits clashed with both of NEC's kits, and the club was forced to hurriedly source an alternative.
 The team ultimately wore borrowed all-white kits with a makeshift crest and sponsorship.

 There was a recurring theme of black away kits – often with yellow trim – reflecting the kits of former Cork clubs.
 In 2004, a Cork XI selection featuring a number of City players faced Bolton Wanderers, wearing yellow and black.
 Black again became the colour of the team's away jersey in 2008, with a jersey from Danish maker Hummel.

 In 2010, the club kept with tradition by wearing a green home kit with red and white trim manufactured by Hummel.
-The away kit was red with white trim, similar to the 1997–2001 home kits, and Cork GAA kits.
-These kits were used for the 2010 and 2011 seasons.
-City wore red at home for the first time since the 2001/02 season on 10 September 2010 against Mervue United to show support for the Cork Gaelic Footballers who were due to face Down in the All-Ireland Senior Football Championship Final the following weekend.
+The away kit for 2010 and 2011 was red with white trim, similar to Cork GAA kits.
+City wore red at home for the first time since the 2001/02 season on 10 September 2010 against Mervue United to show support for the Cork Gaelic footballers who were due to face Down in the All-Ireland Senior Football Championship Final the following weekend.

 In November 2011, the club announced Umbro Ireland as the club's official kit partner.
 For the 2015, 2016 and 2017 seasons, the club's official kit partner was Nike, with gear provided by Teamwear Ireland.
-In September 2017 it was announced that Cork City had signed a three-year deal with kit supplier Adidas starting from the 2018 season.
+Starting from the 2018 season, the club's kit was supplied by Adidas.
+As of 2024, Adidas remained the kit provider.